dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ### Manual Method

-Don't forget that SSDTs need to be added to OpenCore, reminder that .aml is complied, .dsl is code. **Add only the .aml file**:
+Don't forget that SSDTs need to be added to OpenCore, reminder that .aml is compiled, .dsl is code. **Add only the .aml file**:

 * EFI/OC/ACPI
 * config.plist -> ACPI -> Add

 Reminder that Cmd/Ctrl+R with ProperTree pointed at your OC folder will add all your SSDTs, kexts and .efi drivers to the config for you. **Do not add your DSDT to OpenCore, its already in your firmware**.
 If you are unsure what this is referring to, go back to the OpenCore guide and select your config based of the architecture of your CPU.

-For those who do not yet have a config.plist, you'll want to next head back to your respective OpenCore guides and create the config.plist:
+For those who do not yet have a `config.plist`, you'll want to next head back to your respective OpenCore guides and create the config.plist:

 * [OpenCore Install guide](https://dortania.github.io/OpenCore-Install-Guide/)

-Users of `FixHPET` will also need to merge oc_patches.plist into their config.plist
+Users of `FixHPET`, `XOSI`, and `RTCAWAC` will also need to merge `oc_patches.plist` into their `config.plist`

 Steps to do this: